 This course examines contemporary environmental problems, introducing the major concepts pertaining to human interactions with the biosphere.
 We will explore this interaction at both local and global scales.
 Course topics include basic principles of ecology (flows of energy, cycling of matter and the role of feedback), the impacts of human technology, the roots of our perceptions about and reactions to nature, the social and legal framework for responding to problems, and economic issues surrounding environmental issues.
 We will discuss methods for answering questions regarding the consequences of our actions and, using a systems approach, focus on methods for organizing information to evaluate complex issues.
-The format of the course will be three-quarters discussion and lecture, one-quarter workshop.
+The format of the course will be three-quarters discussion and lecture and one-quarter workshop.
 The workshops will include field trips, experience with collecting data, and application of computer modeling.
 This course counts as a biology course for the purpose of diversification.
 No prerequisite.
 Offered every spring.

 Instructor: E. Holdener

 Because the Environmental Studies Concentration has no faculty of its own, the nature of an individual study will necessarily vary dramatically depending on the home discipline of the faculty member guiding the course.
 Details regarding the expected number of contact hours per week, workload, and assessment will be left to the discretion of the faculty member guiding the individual study.
-There are no formal restrictions on who can pursue an individual study in ENVS.
+There are no formal restrictions on who can pursue an individual study in environmental studies.
 Individual studies are not intended to replace an elective course in fulfilling the requirements of the Environmental Studies Concentration.

 ANTH 111: Introduction to Biological Anthropology